Python notes - date and time

 From ISO8601 string

-dateutil is a nice library for structured-but-not-quite-as-standardized strings (and various date-based logic you may not want to do yourself).
+When you may get structured-but-not-necessarily-standard strings, or varied free-form strings, then dateutil is nice, as a fallback or in general. (it also has various date-based logic you may not want to do yourself).

 It seems to match on known patterns so will will work on many commonish/standardish things.

-It doesn't like seeing parts it doesn't understand, though will be more permissive with fuzzy=True (e.g. it groks apache's date format only with fuzziness, apparently because of the unexpected : between date and time)
+It doesn't like seeing parts it doesn't understand, apparently being cautious.
+It will be more permissive with fuzzy=True (e.g. it groks apache's date format only with fuzziness, apparently because of the unexpected : between date and time)

 On ambiguous dates like 02-04-2012 you may have to guide it, see e.g.